-4. Performance Analysis¶
+5. Performance Analysis¶

-In this Chapter we analyze the behavior of the various node coloring
+In this chapter we analyze the behavior of the various node coloring

-library.
+algorithms in the gcol library.
 Where appropriate, we also make

-comparisons to similar algorithms from the networkx
+comparisons to similar algorithms from the networkx library.

 Here, algorithms are evaluated by looking at solution quality and run

-’s documentation.
-Here, all tests
+be found in gcol’s documentation.
+Here, all tests are conducted on

-are conducted on randomly generated
+randomly generated

 Erdos-Renyi